-Join Steven Brown for an in-depth discussion in this video Integrating logistics into the supply chain, part of Fundamentals of Logistics.
+Join Steven Brown for an in-depth discussion in this video Integrating logistics into the supply chain, part of Logistics Foundations.

 - What is the difference between logistics…and the supply chain?…Before we can talk about integrating logistics…into the supply chain,…it might be a good idea to quickly define both terms.…If a supply chain is the channel for moving materials…and goods and services…from your supplier to your customer,…and logistics is the process of filling a customer's order,…then I think we can see a clear connection…between these two endeavors,…especially if we consider that today's supply chains…are truly driven by that customer order.…